 \section{Introduction}

 Civil, mechanical, electrical, or software engineering - they all deal with the design of systems.
 The term ''system engineering'' was coined in the Bell Laboratories in the 1940s (e.g. \cite{Buede2011_Engineering}).
-According to Kenneth J. Schlager \cite{Schlager1956}, a main driver of the field was the complexity of the composition behavior of components.
-Often seemingly satisfactory working components did not result in satisfactorily working systems.
-The focus on systems was transferred to other disciplines like biology (e.g. \cite{Bertalanffy1968_GST}) or sociology (e.g. \cite{Parson1951_SocialSystems})
+According to Kenneth J. Schlager \cite{Schlager1956}, a main driver of the field was the complexity of the composition behaviour of components.
+Often composing seemingly satisfactorily working components did not result in satisfactorily working composed systems.

-Especially with the advent of cyber physical systems (e.g. \cite{Lee2008_CPS,Alur2015_Principles}), also the software engineering discipline articulates the importance of a unifying view (e.g. \cite{Sifakis2011_Vision}) as the different disciplines complement each other more and more.
+The focus on systems was transferred to other disciplines like biology (e.g. \cite{Bertalanffy1968_GST}) or sociology (e.g. \cite{Parson1951_SocialSystems}).
+Especially with the advent of cyber physical systems (e.g. \cite{Lee2008_CPS,Alur2015_Principles}), also the software engineering discipline articulates the importance of a unifying view (e.g. \cite{Sifakis2011_Vision}).

-As a base for such a unifying view, I propose a common system notion which is grounded on the notion of a system's functionality, a notion that is tightly related to the concepts of computability and determinism of computer science.
+To substantiate our talk about a ''unifying view'' we must provide a system notion where all disciplines agree upon.
+I propose to ground it on the notion of a system's functionality, a notion that is tightly related to the concepts of computability and determinism of computer science.
+A system in the sense of this article is determined by its states and the functional relation between its state values in time.
+Thereby the system function becomes system-constitutive and separates the inner parts from the outside, the rest of the world.
+Depending on our model of states, time and function, we get different system models.
+In this article, I will focus mainly on discrete systems with a computable system function.

-Although systems can be described as isolated entities, their main purpose is to interact.
-And as will be shown in this article, due to their interactions at least two very different system relations arise: composition and cooperation.
+This isolation of the inner parts from the outside also implies system interactions, where systems share their externally accessible states such that the output state of one system is the input state of another system.
+In this article, I approach the description of these interactions with the composition concept.
+Due to their interactions, systems compose to larger structures.
+We can thereby classify system interactions by the different classes of composition that occur.
+I will investigate intensively two different composition classes: hierarchical composition of entire systems to supersystems and the composition of a special class of system parts, which I will name ''roles'', to protocols, creating two very different system relations: hierarchical composition (see Fig. \ref{fig_system_composition_general}) and cooperation (see Fig. \ref{fig_network_of_relations}).